Smallpox and mpox vaccines: Canadian Immunization Guide

 Smallpox

-Personnel who work in research laboratory settings and who are at high risk of occupational exposure to replicating orthopoxviruses that pose a risk to human health are recommended for pre-exposure immunization with Sma or SMV.
+Personnel who work in research laboratory settings and who are at high risk of occupational exposure to replicating orthopoxviruses that pose a risk to human health are recommended for pre-exposure immunization with SMV.

 Refer to Vaccination of specific populations for additional information.